FIX94/Nintendont/README.md

 .dol files (if any) are in the Releases section on GitHub.

-### LI_CUSTOM_CONTROLS
+### Custom controls

-When this preprocessor flag is enabled, the following changes will be made to Classic Controller and Classic Controller Pro button mappings:
+When the preprocessor flag `LI_CUSTOM_CONTROLS` is enabled, the following changes will be made to Classic Controller and Classic Controller Pro button mappings:

 * The Legend of Zelda: Four Swords Adventures